daredevil-isback/BASM/First 30 days routine.md

 // If you are at your computer and you get an email - don't respond, just write it down.
 // Don't read the article, just write it down.
 // Don't watch that video, write it down.
 // This step shows why it is important to not switch your notes app for 30 days.
 A lot of us needs to spend those 30 days just flexing our noticing muscles.
-What's interesting or exciting to you also can be called `Capture What Resonates` and is single most important skill in taking notes
+What's interesting or exciting to you also can be called `Capture What Resonates` and is single most important skill in taking notes.

 ## Step three
 ### Reframe your inputs